yaramostafa/Design-of-Algorithms/README.md

 # Design-of-Algorithms
-Solving different questions using specific algorithms (divide and conquer, iterative, brute force and dynamic programming) algorithms
+Solving different problems using specific algorithms (divide and conquer, iterative, brute force and dynamic programming) algorithms

 the problems